The Voice Box

 A medium usually has a variety of psychic skills, but the underlying purpose behind them is threefold; (1); to prove the existence of life after what we term death.
 (2); to advise and console others.
 (3); to further develop their own spirituality.
 (Personally, I believe that there is a fourth and that is to help develop these skills by teaching methods to those who are interested in learning.)
 How a medium comes to be is, governed by a number of factors.
 Some are born to it, having been able to see and converse with spirit since early childhood and simply developing those abilities in adulthood.
 Others come to it later because of a number of reasons.
 It may have just been curiosity, to find out what goes on.
 Others may have suffered bereavement and felt the need to speak to a medium which has then stirred the interest within them.
 Then they could just simply have this urgent desire to learn the abilities for them selves feeling that they could help others.

-A medium may have any number of skills, although it is usual for them to excel in just one or two.
-Generally, most mediums working mentally, work by seeing pictures in their mind, it is this initial image that allows the medium to describe a person in spirit.
+most mediums working mentally, work by seeing pictures in their mind, it is this initial image that allows the medium to describe a person in spirit.
 Often it is a combination of senses that makes up the whole picture.
-Spirit communicators are also able to send feeling, known as clairsentience to the medium; this is particularly useful if they are trying to indicate what ailment caused them to pass over.
+Spirit communicators are also able to send feeling, (clairsentience) to the medium; this is particularly useful if they are trying to indicate what ailment caused them to pass over.
 These thoughts, feelings, voices and pictures can all be used together and can be used in varying intensity.
 Sometimes the information flows so easily that the medium has no doubts about the information being given.
 On other occasions the information might seem a little sketchy and the medium will have to work harder to resolve what comes through.
 This can be caused by a number of reasons; such as, how well the spirit communicator has learned to communicate, or it could be down to the mediums inability to "tune in" or lack of experience.
 Or the rapport with their spirit guides who play a very active role in all communication at this level.
 Even the health of the medium at the time has to be a consideration.

 It is common to find Tarot Cards, Crystals, Candles, Native American Symbols, Coloured Ribbons even Runes on the table of a working medium.
 These are what could be described as aids.
 (Some are just props for show.)
 Although mediums work on a spiritual or psychic level, these aids are also used for readings, and can help the medium to tune in and therefore give a better reading.